Langley's Adventitious Angles: Solution

 Many other solutions are possible.
-Cut the Knot list twelve different solutions and several alternative problems with the same 80-80-20 triangle but different internal angles.
+Cut-the-Knot lists twelve different solutions and several alternative problems with the same 80-80-20 triangle but different internal angles.

 Generalization

 A quadrilateral such as BCEF is called an adventitious quadrangle when the angles between its diagonals and sides are all rational angles, angles that give rational numbers when measured in degrees or other units for which the whole circle is a rational number.
 Numerous adventitious quadrangles beyond the one appearing in Langley's puzzle have been constructed.
 They form several infinite families and an additional set of sporadic examples.